Go Back

 • Store the pieces on a wire rack and/or on paper towels.
 Flip them once before the second fry to get the oil out from all sides.

-• Using a fine mesh, remove any bits of dough left behind in the oil.
+• Using a fine mesh strainer, remove any bits of batter left behind in the oil.

 • Bring the oil to 160° C again and repeat with the remaining batches of chicken.